Lending Limits on Mortgages in Ireland

 There are also limits on the size of loans compared to the income of the borrowers.

-Again – this limit is not strictly applied to every individual mortgage – but the banks must ensure annually that at least 85% of their home loans to first-time buyer owner-occupiers (by value) have this income restriction applied.
+Again – this limit is not strictly applied to every individual mortgage – but the banks must ensure annually that at least 85% of their home loans to owner-occupiers (by value) have this income restriction applied.

 Note – in 2018 a total of 2,465 first-time buyers were allowed to breach the 3.5 times salary requirement.